Trip Ref #10440

 Ajaccio Napoleon Bonaparte Airport

-There are numerous flights to Ajaccio from across the UK and Europe, usually via Paris or Geneva.
+There are numerous flights to Ajaccio from across the UK and Europe, usually via Paris, Nice or Geneva.

 For travellers who are keen to avoid flying, Corsica is reachable via a combination of train and ferry via a few routes.
 An example route would be taking the Eurostar from London St Pancras to Paris and then through France on the TGV high speed rail to Marseille St Charles.
 From Marseille, Corsica Linea operate an overnight ferry service from to Ajaccio, departing at 7.15pm.
 You can book either a seat or a cabin with beds.
 The journey takes 11 hours and you'll arrive at Ajaccio at 6.15am.